BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 * How to write Elixir simple rules for game of life with tests
 * Parallel jobs across actors so we utilize all CPU cores
 * How to distribute work across nodes so the game can be executed by many servers in the cluster
-* How to use TaskSupervisor, Tasks and Agents in Elixir
+* How to use GenServer, TaskSupervisor, Tasks and Agents in Elixir

 This is a very simple project and if you find yourself more experience please share your comments how to improve the code described here.
 Thanks!